az40/FP-TTC/README.md

 4. download our pretrained weights from [link](https://drive.google.com/drive/folders/1WL2cuKDt2YPERB8WaAScX9qbO4x4p4hI?usp=sharing).

-5. Download the model finetuned on a subset of TartanAir from [link]().
-There are thirty files - one for each epoch, as well as the training log and test inference videos.
+5. Download the model finetuned on a subset of TartanAir from [link](https://drive.google.com/drive/folders/10V24WEx0MkSLGw_ntZkbZNiKUCzpX5KS?usp=sharing).
+There are thirty model files - one for each epoch, as well as the training log and test inference videos (videos use the last epoch checkpoint).
+The model was trained using the same parameters currently in `train.sh`.

 ### Datasets